 - 8th ERDN Conference 2010: Rural Development: Quo Vadis?, Warsaw, Poland, 15-17.10.2010

 - 9th ERDN Conference 2011: Rural development policies from the EU enlargement perspective, Kastel Ecka, Serbia, 8-9.09.2011

 - 10th ERDN Conference 2012: Knowledge as a factor of rural areas development, Poznań-Zielonka, Poland, 17-20.10.2012

 - 11th ERDN Conference 2013: EU transformations under CAP 2007-2013 and rural development perspectives in the future programming period 2014-2020, General Berthelot, Romania, 3-4.10.2013

 - 12th ERDN Conference 2014: Rural development in Eastern EU And Neighbourhood Countries – Present And Future, Chisinau, Moldova, 2-4.10.2014

 - 13th ERDN Conference 2015: The central-eastern EU model for competitive and sustainable agriculture and rural development, Zakopane, Poland, 18-21.10.2015

 - 14th ERDN Conference 2016: Knowledge sharing and innovation in agriculture and rural areas, Budapest, Hungary, 3-5.10.2016

-Currently we are preparing for 15th ERDN Conference to be held in Austria in October 2017.
+Currently we are preparing for 16th ERDN Conference CAP 2020+: experiences and ideas for future rural areas and development to be held in Romania, 17-19.09.2018.

 Outcomes from the above-mentioned scientific events, jointly conducted research and other works of scientific community of CEECs can be found in the ERDN yearbook “Rural areas and development” as well as a number of scientific journals that we cooperate with (check “Publications” section).